-- 15. Unnecessary noise such as that from the use of radio sets, etc., or any behaviour likely to cause annoyance or confusion of any kind is not permitted in any part of the Ground. - 16.
+- 14. The climbing of, or standing upon, floodlight pylons, fences, stands, barriers, walls or buildings in the Ground is strictly forbidden. - 15.
+Unnecessary noise such as that from the use of radio sets, etc., or any behaviour likely to cause annoyance or confusion of any kind is not permitted in any part of the Ground. - 16.
 Anyone using threatening, abusive or insulting words or behaviour or in any way provoking or attempting to provoke a breach of the peace, will be removed from the Ground. - 17.
 Anyone who is guilty of insulting or improper conduct towards the match officials will be removed from the Ground. - 18.
-The section of the Ground reserved for visiting supporters will be utilised for that purpose only unless the Club decides otherwise after consultation with the Police.

-Any person who is convicted of a criminal offence resulting from during the course of a match in which, was committed either during the course of a match in which Football Club was involved or which was committed while the offender was on the way to or returning from such a match, will be banned from all football matches played at 20.
-Any person whom the Club in their absolute discretion consider guilty of misbehaviour not amounting to a criminal offence inside the Ground mabe banned from all matched played at 21.
-All persons entering Football Club Ground are admitted subject to the above Ground Regulations and the Rules and Regulations of the Irish Football Association and the Northern Ireland Football League Football Club will remove from the Ground, and authorise the officers of the Police Service of Northern Ireland to remove from the Ground, any person who does not comply with these regulations or whose presence is a source of danger or is causing, or is likely to cause, annoyance to others.
+The section of the Ground reserved for visiting supporters will be utilised for that purpose only unless the Club decides otherwise after consultation with the Police. - 19.
+Any person who is convicted of a criminal offence resulting from misbehaviour which, in the opinion of , was committed either during the course of a match in which Football Club was involved or which was committed while the offender was on the way to or returning from such a match, will be banned from all football matches played at . - 20.
+Any person whom the Club in their absolute discretion consider guilty of misbehaviour not amounting to a criminal offence inside the Ground may be banned from all matched played at . - 21.
+All persons entering Football Club Ground are admitted subject to the above Ground Regulations and the Rules and Regulations of the Irish Football Association and the Northern Ireland Football League.
+Football Club will remove from the Ground, and authorise the officers of the Police Service of Northern Ireland to remove from the Ground, any person who does not comply with these regulations or whose presence is a source of danger or is causing, or is likely to cause, annoyance to others.